MateuszStefek/mateuszstefek.github.io/_posts/2019-03-17-Java-habits-in-Kotlin.md

 ```

 These have the advantage that the generic types have the variance properly defined - input parameters are 'in',
 result types are 'out'.
-You don't have to write anything to simulate `Consumer<? super Item>`.
+You don't have to write any code to simulate Java's `?` as in `Consumer<? super Item>`.

-# Conclusion
+# There's more

+I'm planning to extend this list every time I have a gotcha moment worth sharing.